 We require and monitor mineral extraction activities to ensure that the operation and reclamation of mined lands is consistent with the State Surface Mining and Reclamation Act of 1975 (SMARA).

 We encourage the continued operation of existing mining facilities and streamline the permitting of new mining facilities (consistent with the Policy Plan and other local, state, and federal regulations) to establish aggregate resources that are sufficient to satisfy 50 years of County demand.

 Goal NR-7 Agriculture and Soils

-An ability of property and farm owners to conduct sustainable and economically viable farm operations.
+The ability of property owners, farmers, and ranchers to conduct sustainable and economically viable agricultural operations.

 Policy NR-7.1 Protection of agricultural land